Wednesday, January 27, 2021 / by Jack Campbell

 Second, this law doesn’t impact mom-and-pop owners.
 In other words, if you’re an individual owner of a single-family residence that’s not held as an LLC or corporation, this limitation probably doesn’t apply to you.
 It’s more intended to control larger investment properties like apartment buildings.

-“If a tenant’s lease term expires and they leave the property ...
+“If a tenant’s lease term expires and they leave the property on t; ...

 Thursday, December 17, 2020 / by Ellen Patterson